Frigadae/Improving-Unity-code-I-wrote/PlatformerMovement.md

 It does have a flaw that while I did not test did convince me to look into raycasting or colliders.

-Suppose the player is on a moving platform, a horizontal one would be no problem.
-However a vertical moving platform would disable the ability to jump.
+Suppose the player is on a moving platform.
+A vertical moving platform could potentiallyu disable the ability to jump.
-While this is a problem that is not verified as I did not test it out, it is possible, as a moving platform would push the player around and thus the velocity is never really set to 0.
+I should stress that while this problem is unverified as I did not test it out.
+It could be possible, as a moving platform would push the player around and thus the velocity is never really set to 0.
+If it is possible, then the game experience would be ruined.

 And so enter [this video about implementing a simple platformer game](https://www.youtube.com/watch?v=1bHVsxw_o7o)